Ligier JS29: Development

 While Guy Ligier was able to lease the Megatron engines from the Arrows team, Arrows boss Jackie Oliver only supplied the French team with the bare minimum of engines while (somewhat understandably) keeping the best and majority for his own team.
 By the last race of the season in Australia, Ligier only had 7 engines to work with.

 The JS29 should have made its debut at the 1987 Brazilian Grand Prix using the Alfa Romeo 890T V8 turbo until the 415T was ready.
 However, following Arnoux's unfavourable comments, and Fiat's withdrawal, this meant that the team had no engine with which to compete until the second race in San Marino.
 It was there that the JS29B with its Megatron engine would make its competition debut.
 The JS29B was updated following the Detroit Grand Prix to its final JS29C specifications.
 While the JS29 was originally designed for the 4-cylinder Alfa engine, it wasn't simply a case of slotting in the replacement Megatron 4-cylinder in its place.
-Major differences in the 'plumbing' of the two engines caused the team to have to redesign the car, most notably its rear suspension as tests showed that the Megatron was causing bad vibrations which was causing suspension failures.
+Major differences in the 'plumbing' of the two engines caused the team to have to completely re-design the cars rear suspension as tests showed that the Megatron was causing bad vibrations which was causing suspension failures.

-As a result of the late start to the season due to their switch of engines, the Megatron powered Ligiers were never close to the pace of the Arrows A10-Megatrons of Derek Warwick and former Ligier driver Eddie Cheever.
+As a result of the late start to the season due to their switch of engines, the Megatron powered Ligiers were never truly close to the pace of the Arrows A10-Megatrons of Derek Warwick and former Ligier driver Eddie Cheever.
+Only at Hockenheim in Germany did a Ligier (Arnoux) ever qualify in front of both Arrows-Megatrons and only once (Arnoux again at Paul Ricard in France) did a Ligier even split the Arrows in qualifying.